valleyofdoom/PC-Tuning/README.md

 - See [assets/videos/oobe-windows8-example.mp4](/assets/videos/oobe-windows8-example.mp4)
 - See [assets/videos/oobe-windows10+-example.mp4](/assets/videos/oobe-windows10+-example.mp4)

-## 11.2.
-Unrestricted PowerShell Execution Policy
+<h2 id="unrestricted-powershell-execution-policy">11.2.
+Unrestricted PowerShell Execution Policy</h2>

 > [!WARNING]
 > 🔒 Setting the PowerShell Execution Policy to Unrestricted may negatively impact security and expose the system to vulnerabilities.
 Users should evaluate the security risks associated with modifying the specified setting.
 Alternatively, ``-ExecutionPolicy Bypass`` can be used when starting a PowerShell instance instead of configuring it globally.